JericoFX/qb-garages/README.md

 * NUI Garages with Fuel,Engine,Body %

-* Impound Feature with ammount to pay and Note system (qb-impound coming soon)
+* Impound Feature with ammount to pay and Note system ( https://github.com/JericoFX/qb-impound )

 * Simplify the States , 0 is Out, 1 is in Garage and 2 is Impounded
 * Lang System (only english and spanish at the moment)